-This Handbook is divided into two main sections comprising undergraduate study and graduate study.
+This Handbook is divided into two main sections comprising undergraduate study and postgraduate study.
 Initially, course outlines are presented in each section, providing a guide to the degrees within organisational units.
-This is followed by a full listing of subject descriptions in each section, which provide full details of subject content, contacts and session/prerequisite details.
+Read the opening sections of the handbook first, and then read the information contained under Course Outlines (Undergraduate or Postgraduate as appropriate).
+Detailed information on each subject can then be found under Subject Descriptions which provides full details of subject content, contacts and session/prerequisite details.
+Rules for progression through offered courses follow the subject description entries.